 The Opposite of Bland is Weird in College Admissions

 And our students at Ivy Coach, well, you can bet they never present as bland to schools like Harvard.
-This includes our Asian American students.
+This is true for all of our students, including our Asian American students.
 It’s why when folks ask us to differentiate our business from other private college counseling firms, the first thing we so often say is: we make students weird.
 If bland had an opposite, it’s weird.
 And, at Ivy Coach, we are all about weird.

 You are permitted to use www.ivycoach.com (including the content of the Blog) for your personal, non-commercial use only.
 You must not copy, download, print, or otherwise distribute the content on our site without the prior written consent of The Ivy Coach, Inc.